Discover why making the train journey from Lancaster over the border to Scotland is such a special travel experience

 The coloured dots towards the top of the hillside are lorries travelling on the M6 motorway.

-After the train has passed through the valley at Shap, the vistas towards the Lake District national park open up on the right-hand side.
+After the train has passed through the valley at Shap, the vistas towards the Lake District national park open up on the left-hand side.

 There are some delightful views on both sides of the train around Penrith station.